 I never wanted to be Frida Kahlo the Mexican icon who strangers confess their love for, and devotion to; not at first, anyway.
 Now I do not mind if they worship at the fount of Frida.
 Like the dear virgin, my presence is at Casa Azul as it must be, for who else will attend to the prayers and good wishes murmured by adoring fans?
 But today my ego is not fed as it was when I was Frida the Reconstructed.
 Then I needed every stroke, being terrifically incomplete.
 I was isolated by my illness, and lonely; my body in tatters and my heart shredded and paper-thin.
 I needed to hear that I was brilliant, that I had triumphed and gotten the last laugh.
 But had I?
-I managed to stitch together a portrait of Frida made of paint, and she spoke from the canvas because the real me had fallen silent.
+I managed to stitch together a portrait of Frida made of paint, and she spoke from the canvas for the real me had fallen silent.
 Frida the Reconstructed had no more heart, for it had been ripped out.
 Thus, I painted two hearts connected, The Two Fridas.
-And between the whole and incomplete me, I became the icon.
+And between the two was the icon.

 With Love,